Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 How many peptides can you stack?

-Most users should start with one anchor and one companion.
+The common starting point is one anchor and one companion.
 Three or four compounds can make sense when each has a distinct job.
-Six-plus compound stacks are advanced and should have a clear reason, monitoring plan, and stable prior response to each component.
+Six-plus compound stacks are advanced and rest on a clear reason, a monitoring plan, and a stable prior response to each component.

 What is the Wolverine Stack?